 Dorward J., Gbinigie O., Cai T., Roberts NW., Garrett N., Hayward G., Butler CC.

 BACKGROUND: The HIV protease inhibitor lopinavir, boosted with ritonavir, has been used off-label to treat COVID-19.
-We aimed to synthesise the clinical evidence for lopinavir/ritonavir as a treatment for COVID-19.
+We aimed to synthesize the clinical evidence for lopinavir/ritonavir as a treatment for COVID-19.
 METHODS: We performed a rapid review by searching databases including PubMed, GoogleScholar, medRxiv, ClinicalTrials.gov and the Cochrane COVID-19 Study Register, for COVID-19 studies comparing outcomes between patients who did and did not receive lopinavir/ritonavir.
 The quality of evidence was assessed using the GRADE criteria.
-RESULTS: We identified five completed randomised controlled trials (RCTs) and 14 retrospective cohort studies.
-Two large RCTs of 5040 and 2771 hospitalised adults with COVID-19 found no evidence that lopinavir/ritonavir influenced the primary outcome of mortality, or secondary outcomes including progression to mechanical ventilation or time to discharge.
+RESULTS: We identified five completed randomized controlled trials (RCTs) and 14 retrospective cohort studies.
+Two large RCTs of 5,040 and 2,771 hospitalized adults with COVID-19 found no evidence that lopinavir/ritonavir influenced the primary outcome of mortality, or secondary outcomes including progression to mechanical ventilation or time to discharge.
 Results remained similar in all sub-group analyses including by age, gender, baseline ventilation and time since symptom onset.
-Results from one of these trials were only available as a pre-print.
 The three smaller RCTs (n=86-199) also found no evidence of a benefit in the primary outcomes of time to clinical improvement or time to viral clearance.
 The 14 observational studies included between 50 and 415 participants, and were limited by a lack of adjustment for potential confounding variables.
 The majority of these studies found no evidence that lopinavir/ritonavir was associated with improved mortality or other clinical outcomes, although results regarding viral clearance were mixed.
-CONCLUSIONS: Good evidence from large clinical trials does not support using lopinavir/ritonavir to treat COVID-19 amongst hospitalised patients.
+CONCLUSIONS: Good evidence from large clinical trials does not support using lopinavir/ritonavir to treat COVID-19 amongst hospitalized patients.